jonlighthall/config/cygwin/readme.md

 mklink /J .emacs.d config\cygwin\.emacs.d
 ```
 ## Git
-Use the following command to create a symbolic link from the home directory to the config directory.
+Use the following command to create a symbolic link from the home directory to the `config\cygwin` directory.
 Open a command prompt as Administrator.
 ```bash
 mklink .gitconfig C:\Users\jonli\OneDrive\Documents\.cygwin_home\config\cygwin\.gitconfig
 ```